drewschield/male-biased_mutation_crotalus/README.md

 * Low depth or low quality genotypes
 * Sites overlapping with repeat or gene annotations

+Note: zipped copies of the gene and repeat BED annotations are in `./processing_files`.

 #### Index feature files for masking using `GATK IndexFeatureFile`

 ```